 The protection of water resources and values is one of the most important aspects of forest management.
 In addition to providing habitat for aquatic organisms, streams and watercourses play important roles in ecosystem processes such as nutrient cycling and water filtration.
 Experience and research have shown that care must be taken to protect these values during forest operations.
 The Canadian Watershed Handbook of Control and Mitigation Measures for Silvicultural Operations documents a wide range of watershed protection and mitigation methods, and details costs of implementation, effectiveness, limiting factors to effectiveness, and complementary practices that can be used to improve effectiveness.
 The handbook also lists extensive references, allowing the user to follow up specific mitigation methods in greater detail as required.
-This handbook benefited from an earlier Handbook of Control and Mitigation Joperations that was developed by Andy Gallagher, George Ice, and Walt Megahan for the United States, under the direction of the NCASI Forest Watershed Task Group.
+This handbook benefited from an earlier Handbook of Control and Mitigation of the NCASI Forest Watershed Task Group.
 This updated and greatly expanded handbook is based largely on management practices in Canada, but its application should also be useful in U.S. operations.